Everyone’s favorite Christmas movie, ‘Elf’, celebrated its 18th anniversary this year, and to this day, it remains a holiday classic.

-James Caan, 80, was an accomplished actor before Elf because of his roles in The Godfather, The Glory Guys, and more.
+James Caan, 81, was an accomplished actor before Elf due to his roles in The Godfather, The Glory Guys, and more.
 However, he became part of the holiday movie universe playing Walter Hobbs, Buddy the Elf’s biological father.
 After Elf, James went on to star in the series Las Vegas.
 He departed after four seasons.

 In the years since leaving Las Vegas, James has had roles in films like The Wrong Boyfriend, Undercover Grandpa, and most recently Out of the Blue.
 James has been married four times.
 James and his fourth wife, Linda Stokes, divorced in 2009 after 14 years of marriage.

 Mary reunited with her Elf co-star Will in the hit comedy Step Brothers in 2008.
 She went on to have key roles in successful films like The Proposal, The Help, and Book Club.
-Mary is currently starring in the series Zoey’s Extraordinary Playlist.
+Mary recently starred in the series Zoey’s Extraordinary Playlist.
 Mary has been happily married to Ted Danson since 1995.
 She was previously married to Malcolm McDonnell, and they had two children together.